-A NOF is a fine, ranging from $50.00 to $100.00,that is issued for minor violations of the Residence Policies (outlined in the Handbooks).
-These fines are issued by Residence Staff, Residence Services Officers (RSOs), Residence Assistants (RAs), and Residence Coordinators (RCs).
+A NOF is a monetary fine, ranging from $50.00 to $100.00, issued for minor violations of Residence policies and/or community standards (which are outlined in the Residence Code of Conduct in the Residence Handbook).
+These fines are issued by Residence Staff, Residence Services Officers (RSOs), Residence Assistants (RAs), and/or Residence Coordinators (RCs).

-The NOF becomes payable to a student’s account after four (4) business days (payable online using self-service banner or in person to the Service Centre).
+The NOF becomes payable to a student’s account after four (4) business days (and is payable online using self-service banner or in person to the Service Centre).

-A student, who is issued four NOF's with one Academic year, may be dismissed from Residence at the discretion of the Director, Residence Department.
+A student who is issued four NOFs within one Academic year will have their residence status reviewed and may be dismissed from Residence at the discretion of the Director.

 Can I do anything about a NOF I feel I did not deserved?

-Please review the Student Disciplinary Code along with the Residence Handbook to find out what your rights and responsibilities are as a resident.
+Please review the Residence Handbook, including the Residence Code of Conduct, to find out what your rights and responsibilities are as a resident.